mrworf/photoframe/README.md

+# Philip Branch
+This is a special branch of photoframe customized for a specific photoframe.
+This was done because there are too many changes from the master branch.
+Significant changes for this photoframe branch include:

+- Designed to be used with a manual installation on top of a Raspberry Pi OS Lite `Buster` release
+- Use of Python 3.
+The Python 3 branch is the starting point for this one.
+- Support for HEIC photos.
+This drove the need for the latest OS release.
+- ddcutil driven brightness and temperature changes.
+This photoframe is based on an HP Z24i monitor, which can be adjusted using ddc over HDMI, including brightness and temperature.
+  Existing branches do not adjust the screen brightness.
+- Stretch Goal - to add an iCloud photo provider.

 # photoframe

 A Raspberry Pi (Zero, 1 or 3) software which automatically pulls photos from Google Photos and displays them